dustinpfister/blog_posts/_posts/js-document-body.md

 layout: post
 categories: js
 id: 354
-updated: 2019-07-03 19:22:40
+updated: 2019-10-31 19:31:40
-version: 1.21
+version: 1.22
 ---

 The [document.body property](https://developer.mozilla.org/en-US/docs/Web/API/Document/body) of the document object in client side javaScript is a reference to the [body](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/body) tag in an html document.
 The body tag is where all additional elements will be placed that have to do with the documents layout and structure.
 In this post I will be covering some topics when it comes to the document.body property that can be used to quickly reference this html element.
+The property is one of many ways to go about getting a reference to an element in client side javaScript, but I often use this property if it is the body element alone that I am interested in.

 <!-- more -->